menu

 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the University Heights Southwest neighborhood has more single mother households than 98.5% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, one of the unique characteristics of the University Heights Southwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.1% of the neighborhoods in America.
+In addition, the University Heights Southwest neighborhood stands out for having an average per capita income lower than 95.1% of the neighborhoods in the United States.

 Modes of Transportation